 The Data Feedback Report is intended to provide institutions a context for examining the data they submitted to IPEDS.
-Our goal is to produce a report that is useful to institutional executives and that may help improve the quality and comparability of IPEDS data.
+The purpose of this report is to provide institutional executives a useful resource and to help improve the quality and comparability of IPEDS data.